Red paint on walls, wood, or other surfaces is a kind of bold color that can be hard to cover if you want to paint over them.

 One powerful attribute of latex is that it contains little to no Volatile Organic Compounds or VOCs.

 VOCs contain toxic materials that are released into the atmosphere when the primer or paint is still drying.

-Because of the lack of VOCs, it makes latex a great primer to apply indoors, although it is recommended that you provide plenty of ventilation.
+The lack of VOCs makes latex a great primer to apply indoors, although it is recommended that you provide plenty of ventilation.

 One of the great things about latex is that you can apply it to several types of surfaces.